Procuria/Matrix-surveillance-camera-controller/communication_ref.md

 # Communications reference

 All messages have 3 parameters, type, content, requestor_id.
-By default requestor_id will be "0" and represents a message for all remote clients
+By default, requestor_id will be "0" and represents a message for all remote clients

 ## Types of messages FROM camera hub